k-box/k-box/docs/developer/commands/import-command.md

 # Import files, collections and projects with collections and documents

-Starting from DMS version 0.7.0 the import from folder has been enhanced.
+Starting from K-Box version 0.7.0 the import from folder has been enhanced.
 Now can

-- import from the same DMS storage folder (or any folder without copying the files)
+- import from the same K-Box storage folder (or any folder without copying the files)
 - import folders without a parent as Projects
 - better File Already Exists conflicts resolution

-The ability to perform the mass document and collection import is available only in the form of a maintenance command, therefore physical access to the running DMS instance is required.
+The ability to perform the mass document and collection import is available only in the form of a maintenance command, therefore physical access to the running K-Box instance is required.
 Also an existing administration or Project Manager account is required because this procedure requires a login.

 ## The Command